AlexFigas/2048-Game-Python/README.md

 git clone https://github.com/AlexFigas/2048-Game-Python.git
 ```
 * Open a terminal and change to the directory you've cloned the repo.
-* Run the engine of the game and start playing!
+* Run the game and start playing!
 ```
 python .\j2048_modo_texto_48577.py
 ```